MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsAddressBookNormalizationRule.md

 ## SYNOPSIS
 Returns information about the Address Book normalization rules in use in the organization.
-Address Book normalization rules are used to convert phone numbers to a format readily understood by Skype for Business Server 2015.
+Address Book normalization rules are used to convert phone numbers to a format readily understood by Skype for Business Server.

 ## SYNTAX